 Can a violinist play a viola?

 A violinist can play the viola, but it will take some getting used to.
-While the instruments look similar, there are definite differences in technique down to the way the bow is held.
-Reading in the alto clef will also be a new experience.
+While the instruments look similar, they require slightly different playing techniques, for example, you’ll need to get used to a new centre of balance in the bow.
+Reading in the alto clef will also be a new experience, although you’ll still be able to read the music in treble clef when it exceeds a certain pitch.
 Despite this, there are plenty of transferable skills: playing the viola would be easier than if a non-string player tried, but don’t be surprised if you aren’t perfect immediately.

 Final thoughts